waynehoover/dvorak-alt-layouts/README.md

 The same is also true for the 'L' and 'M' keys.
 L is used more frequently than M so it makes sense to put it in a position that does not strain the right pinky.

+Also in programming : is used for more often than ; so I have swapped that keys shift state.
+That is : on press and ; on shift press.

 ## Personal experience
 I have been using the DvorakIU swap keyboard layout since 2009.